PWarwickDev/GUI_HW4/README.md

 GUI I
-HW3: Creating an Interactive Dynamic Table
-Paul Warwick
+HW4: Using the jQuery Plugin/UI with Your Dynamic Table Paul Warwick
 Student ID: 01902962
 Student Email: paul_warwick@student.uml.edu

-Project Description: Used Html, CSS, and JS to design a webpage with a dynamic multiplication table.
+Project Description: Used Html, CSS, and JS to design a webpage with a dynamic multiplication table, with Jquery input validation and error handling.
+Also with dual binding inputs of sliders and manual input boxes.

 General Structure: index.html is styled by style.css, and made dynamic by script.js